carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term3/projects/p1-path-planning/Model Documentation.md

 The code implementing `getNextAction` can be found in `src/behavior_planner.cpp:14-83`, summarized as follows:

-- First, check if we are checking lane.
+- First, check if we are changing lane.
 If so, continue in that state until the vehicle is almost in the center of the lane.

 - Otherwise, compute the cost for each lane.